ucsb-cs184-f24/team06/README.md

 - **Richard Fang** - richardfang888
 - **Esme Puzio** - epuzio
 - **Elijah Frankle** - ekf626

-## User Roles and Permissions

-In **"Plant Crossing,"** there are two main types of users with distinct roles and permissions:

 ### Players
-- Can browse the shop to view available plants, seeds, and items.
+- Can browse the shop to view available seeds.
+- Can get a random free seed periodically.
-- Can purchase items from the shop using in-game currency.
+- Can purchase seeds from the shop using in-game currency.
-- Can plant seeds, grow plants, and manage their garden.
+- Can unlock space and plant seeds in their garden.
-- Can add and interact with friends in the game.
-- Can trade items with friends, including plants, seeds, and coins.
+- Can watch their plants mature over time.
-- Can collect and manage their plant and seed inventory.
+- Can water their plants to give them a boost.

-### Admins
-- Have all the capabilities of Players.
-- Can moderate in-game trading and interactions to ensure a fair and positive community experience.
+- Can harvest plants to gain money and build their garden.
-- Can add, edit, or remove items in the shop (e.g., adding limited-time plants).
-- Can ban or restrict users who violate community guidelines or attempt to exploit the game.
+- Can add friends and trade seeds with them.

 ## Installing Plant Crossing
 ## Prerequisites